id0Sch/post-search/README.md

 - Remember, these words must *exactly* match words in a Facebook post for the post to be blocked, so make sure you haven't made any typos!
 - Click "Save".
 Your changes will be applied when you reload Facebook.

-If you forget to configure the list of forbidden words, "Shut Up, Guy" will prompt you each time you visit Facebook until it has been configured.
-Yes, this *is* annoying.